FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 }
 ```

-I built the lab with Rust's v0 symbol mangling so the readable suffixes used by the uprobes are stable across rebuilds:
+I built the lab with Rust's v0 symbol mangling.
+This keeps the readable suffixes used by the uprobes stable across rebuilds:

 ```bash
 RUSTFLAGS="-C symbol-mangling-version=v0" cargo build
 ```

-A single `PgConnection`, not a pool — the cache is per connection, and a pool would scatter the observations.
+I used one `PgConnection`, not a pool.
+Otherwise, the pool would scatter the observations across several caches.

-Postgres frontend messages are self-identifying by their first byte (`P` = Parse, `B` = Bind), and sqlx batches each flush into one syscall.
-So the first byte of every send *is* the hit-or-miss signal — no need to guess from timing.
-A uprobe on `get_or_prepare` adds the SQL text for both paths:
+Postgres frontend messages identify themselves with their first byte (`P` = Parse, `B` = Bind).
+SQLx batches each flush into one syscall.
+That makes the first byte of every send the hit-or-miss signal.
+No guessing from timing.
+A uprobe on `get_or_prepare` adds the SQL text:

 ```awk
 // statement-cache trace: one arrow per round trip